When I first started my service based business, I really didn’t have a clue what tools or resources I would need.

 If you have a google account, you have almost everything you need to start your business.
 You’ve got your email, Google Drive (creating, storing, and sharing all kinds of files), Calendar, Duo (for video calls), and you also have Docs, Sheets and Slides, which you can use to create and organize projects.
 Plus it’s all very easy to learn.

 Or another scheduling platform.
-I like Calendly because it’s free and I can sign into it strait from google.
+I like Calendly because it’s free and I can sign into it using google.
 I use this mainly for the purpose of potential clients to be able to schedule a discovery call with me.
 But you can customize Calendly for many different functions according to your business needs!

 6. Hello Sign